 Air Transport Training College (ATTC) was established in 1999 as the Professional Development Centre of the Singapore Institute of Aerospace Engineers (SIAE).
-The college is registered with both the Accounting and Corporate Regulatory Authority (ACRA) of Singapore and the Committee for Private Education (CPE) is part of SkillsFuture Singapore (SSG) with the registration number 199901790H.
+The college is registered with both the Accounting and Corporate Regulatory Authority (ACRA) of Singapore and the Committee for Private Education (CPE) with the registration number 199901790H.

 ATTC is concurrently a SkillsFuture Singapore Approved Training Organisation (ATO), having been awarded ATO No.00161 on 2 August 2007.
 On 1 September 2007, ATTC was appointed by SkillsFuture Singapore as a CET (Continuing Education & Training) Centre for the Aerospace industry.

 ATTC is also registered as a Private Education Institution (PEI) with the Committee for Private Education (CPE) under the Enhanced Registration Framework (ERF) with the registration number 199901790H.
-This registration is valid from 6 August 2014 to 5 August 2018.
-ATTC has been awarded the 4-year EduTrust Certification (certificate no: EDU-2-2031) by Committee for Private Education (CPE) is part of SkillsFuture Singapore (SSG) valid from 28 December 2015 to 27 December 2019.
+This registration is valid from 6 August 2018 to 5 August 2022.
+ATTC has been awarded the 4-year EduTrust Certification (certificate no: EDU-2-2031) by Committee for Private Education (CPE) valid from 28 December 2015 to 27 December 2019.

 In March 2009, ATTC is bestowed with the Frost & Sullivan’s Asia Pacific Aerospace & Defense 2009 Aerospace Technical Training Institution of the Year Award.